rootkiwi/screen_share/README.md

 ![Screenshot](docs/images/screenshot.png)

 ## About
-I've been working on this program for pretty long now, with a few breaks here and there when I've been busy with life / school.

-It started with sending pure screenshots, using the java Robot class.
-Calculating the diffs and only sending the pixels that diffed.
-It worked but I had to fallback to JPEG when the diffs got to big, otherwise a bandwidth of >300Mbit/s was needed.

-So I started looking into video encoding, and learning about the magic of h264.
-Using JavaCV to access FFmpeg to capture the screen and also accessing x264 for encoding.
-Then Broadway for the awesome h264 javascript decoder.
-WebSocket is used for transport.
+It uses JavaCV to access to FFmpeg to capture the screen and libx264 for h264 encoding.
+Then in the browser it uses Broadway for javascript h264 decoding.
+With WebSocket for transport.

-This is video only and is not made for any high fps stuff like movies / games etc. Just for simple desktop sharing.

 Jetty is used for the embedded web server / WebSocket server.

+This is video only (no audio) and is not made for any high fps stuff like movies / games etc.
+Just for simple desktop sharing.
+High fps can be resource intensive for the browser (javascript / Broadway).

+When using remote sharing a password is used so the remote can authenticate screen_share.
+And the fingerprint of the remote TLS certificate needs to be entered in screen_share.
+So you know you are connecting to the remote you think you are connecting to, and no man-in-the-middle attack or anything.

 ## Alpha
-I have a lot to do in school at the moment and I feel that I really need to upload this project now, even though it's not finished.
-So I can let go of it for a while :)
-And make small fixes / implement more stuff when I have time.
+I've have not tested it on all platforms / browsers.

-The program may contain many bugs as it's not tested that much.
-I've tested it on Linux with Firefox and Chromium.
+I've tested it on Linux x86_64 with Firefox and Chromium.
+I've also tested on Windows 7 x86_64 in VirtualBox with Firefox and Chrome.

-## Binaries
+## Executable jars
 Gradle Shadow is used for bundling fat jars, for different platforms.
 Right now jars are built for
 * Linux x86